owlot/peaches-bootstrap-ecwid-blocks/README.md

 3. **Configuration Export**: Plugin settings and configurations
 4. **Test Environment**: Verify updates in staging environment

-## Changelog

-### Version 0.2.1
-- Enhanced media management with multiple source types
-- Added support for videos, audio, and documents
-- Improved media tag system with category organization
-- Better fallback handling for missing media
-- Performance optimizations for large product catalogs

-### Version 0.2.0
-- Complete refactor with improved architecture
-- Added Product Lines management (replacing Product Groups)
-- Enhanced Ingredients Library with multilingual support
-- New Media Tags system for organized media management
-- Improved admin interface with tabbed navigation
-- Better error handling and validation
-- Enhanced security measures

-### Version 0.1.2
-- Added rewrite rules for custom product URLs
-- Improved multilingual support with Polylang and WPML
-- Enhanced caching system with Redis support
-- Better product data handling and validation
-- Added product template management

-### Version 0.1.0
-- Initial release with core Gutenberg blocks
-- Basic product and category display blocks
-- Simple product management interface
-- Bootstrap 5 integration

 ## Support

 For support, bug reports, or feature requests:
-- Create an issue on GitHub
+- Create an issue on [GitHub](https://github.com/owlot/peaches-bootstrap-ecwid-blocks)
 - Check the WordPress.org support forums
-- Review the documentation wiki
+- Review the documentation
-- Contact support through **Peaches > Ecwid Blocks** settings page

 ## License

-GPL v2 or later - see LICENSE file for details.
+GPL v3 or later - see [LICENSE](LICENSE) file for details.

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for detailed version history and release notes.

 ## Disclaimer